smartondev/gwbackupy-docker/README.md

 docker build --build-arg GWBACKUPY_PIP_PACKAGE="https://github.com/smartondev/gwbackupy/archive/main.zip" -t gwbackupy-devmaster ./
 ```

+*Please note that the given docker image may not be compatible with all versions of gwbackupy.*

 ## Scripts

 - `entrypoint.sh`: check authentication status, and if is ok, then starts crond (default script) and schedule